 Kiwis: Another aid to avoid vacation constipation?

-While I was updating this article, I came upon a new research study reported in Medscape that offers another tip to help avoid vacation constipation.
+While updating this article, I came upon a new research study in Medscape that offers another tip to help avoid vacation constipation.

 In a multicenter, randomized controlled trial, researchers found that consumption of two kiwifruits per day (among healthy patients with functional constipation) was associated with: